Photo credit: United States Government

 By centering the U.S.’s overwhelming military capabilities and geographic position of forward deployment as motivators for North Korea’s nuclear ambitions, practitioners and policy-makers need to develop responses accordingly.
 For example, as the author of this article asserted, CVID is simply not feasible at this point.
 For the North Korean regime, their nuclear capacity is a guarantee of survival.
 Much better short- and long-term actions exist.
 Global Zero’s Nuclear Crisis Group released recommendations, emphasizing the immediate steps of refraining from nuclear threats and provocative military action.
 Additional steps include: talk with North Korea without preconditions; engage with the adversary through multiple levels of diplomacy; move away from the tit-for-tat mentality and towards problem-solving approaches through recognition and respect, even in an adversarial relationship; reference and implement the difficult but successful diplomatic strategies at our disposal (e.g., the Iran Nuclear Agreement); engage conflict resolution experts in policy-making and the media; acknowledge the fears and the need for security in all parties involved; and initiate citizen-diplomacy efforts to humanize “the other.”

 In light of the new research insights, North Korea’s fear of overwhelming U.S. power and position on the Korean Peninsula needs to be acknowledged publicly.
 Talks with North Korea should include long-term visions of U.S. troop withdrawals.
-As we know from anthropologist David Vine, military abroad undermine national security and cause global harm.
+As we know from anthropologist David Vine, military abroad undermines national security and causes global harm.
 By including power and position in the narratives of diplomacy, constructive shifts in the U.S./North Korea relationship can move the entire situation away from merely “lousy” options to little diplomatic wins on all sides.

 Foreign Policy and Security Issues in the Trump Administration A War Prevention Initiative Briefing, May 2017. http://warpreventioninitiative.org/?p=3172.